 - if data is processed also (or only) outside the device, developers must comply with Article 8 (2), (3) and (4) of the Data Protection Directive, and implement all administrative and technical requirements.

-It is important to note that storing users’ health data within (mobile) devices does not simplify security issues.
+It is important to note that storing users’ health data within (mobile) devices do not simplify security issues.
 Developers should use devices' secure storage for storing sensitive data and ensure a sufficient protection.
-Although storing data on a device can facilitate the deletion in case of grants revoking or app deletion, a client-server architecture is safer in case of device thefts or damages.
+Although storing data on a device can facilitate the deletion in the case of grants revoking or app deletion, a client-server architecture is safer in the case of device thefts or damages.
 Losing the device implies also losing sensitive data.

 Wondering if the data your apps collect need to be complied with Data Protection laws?
 Let’s take a compliance test.

 From a technical point of view, they must implement safeguards for data transmission, storage and proper management procedures for collecting data.
 To facilitate satisfying all those requirements we offer to developers a cost effective, simple to use, and secure service that is fully compliant with current EU laws and guidelines for health data management.

 For more information about all obligations see our analysis in another post: tips for achieving privacy law compliance.

 The ultimate guide on GDPR and HIPAA complianceDownload our FREE eBook now

 You may also be interested in